KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 Please read the Frequently Asked Questions before opening a support request, and include your WordPress, SiteOrigin, and PHP versions along with a description of the issue.

+== Screenshots ==

+1. The Zen Addons admin page: activate or deactivate any widget from one place, grouped by category.
+2. Zen Addons widgets rendered on a SiteOrigin Page Builder page.

 == Upgrade Notice ==

 = 1.2.0 =